-Crocus are the harbingers of spring, or at least that is what they are a viewed is – a sign of Spring’s quick arrival.
+Crocus are the harbingers of spring, or at least that is what they are viewed as a sign of Spring’s quick arrival.
 They symbolize youthful happiness.
 Crocus is also a symbol of purity, truth, and happiness.
 They are associated with positivity, happiness, and glee.
 Crocus flowers are seen as an uplifting and happy flower.
 White crocus flowers are associated with purity and innocence.
 Purple crocus flowers are associated with dignity and pride.
 Yellow crocus flowers are associated with cheerfulness and joy.

-General Flowers description Floriography is the study of flowers and their meanings.
+Flowers Symbols Floriography is the study of flowers and their meanings.
 Popular in the Victorian times, flowers were meant to symbolize a great deal of different emotions and served as a means of expression.
 And although some of the more popular associations have endured over time, such as the rose and its connection to love, others are not as well known.
 But flowers can represent so much, from longing to affection, devotion, remembrance and grief.
 The colors and the shape of flowers lend to their meaning, but cultures adapt these flowers and their meanings differently.
 Some cultures may view a certain flower as negative, while others see it as a sign of love.
-And in different contexts and cultures, the colors of the flower also take on different meaning.
-And while some flowers are very literal in their associations (i.e. the forgot-me-nots), others have a more layered meaning.
+And in different contexts and cultures, the colors of the flower also take on different meanings.
+And while some flowers are very literal in their associations, others have a more layered meaning.
 The most popular usage though, is in Victorian times where flowers served as a form of hidden communication.
 Flowers and floral arrangements served a distinct purpose: to communicate feelings that could not always be spoken out loud, especially when it came to courtships and romance.
 Where people felt unable to express themselves, flowers took on that power for them.